 #5.
 If the Veteran has Erectile Dysfunction, is he able to achieve an erection sufficient for penetration and ejaculation without medication?
 If no, has the Veteran used medications for treatment of his Erectile Dysfunction?
 If yes, is the Veteran able to achieve an erection sufficient for penetration and ejaculation with medication?

-How Does the VA Rater Evaluate Claims for Erectile Dysfunction?
+How Does the VA Rater Evaluate VA Disability for ED?

 Other diagnoses of sexual dysfunction that may result in LOU include (but are not limited to) loss of libido, loss of or low sex drive, or impotence.